A 10-Second Guide To What Traders Are Talking About Today

-Dave Lutz of Stifel, Nicolaus talks about the big things traders are talking about today:
+Dave Lutz of Stifel, Nicolaus discusses the top topics about which traders are talking about this morning:

-Good Morning!
-US Futures are slightly higher, but off best levels as E-Minis failed 1840 overnight.
-Headlines from the G20 are equity supportive over the weekend, as they shift from Austerity to growth, while blessing the BOJ’s easing operations as ECB’s Draghi sparks a dovish tone into their next meeting.
-Focus remains on EM, where Ukraine is in rally mode on bailout indications — which has CDS dropping for all the EM markets on my monitor.
-UK/European markets are mixed this AM, with the FTSE under pressure as HSBC is hit (#s) — The DAX is off small, but volumes there are almost 30% below recent averages.
-The EU fins are in rally mode, as Spain is upgraded by Moody’s, and Soros indicates he’s a buyer of the sector.
-In Asia, Japan was off small — but Shanghai posts it’s biggest loss in 2 months as concerns about a cooling property market weighed.
-While ever sector in China was under pressure, globally Banks staged a decent overnight, Industrials in Germany outperformed (better Ifo), and the miners down under continue their recent outperformance.
+Good Morning, and welcome to Quarter End!
+US Futures are starting on a upbeat tone, adding 40bp as the S&P has been stuck in a 40point range for last 5 weeks.
+EU Futures are mixed in light volume however, with Germany trading flat on volume 40% light to the 20day average.
+We have all kinds of stability in Emerging Markets, with Moscow up 1% as US and Russian counterparts meet – Turkey’s Lira in rally mode after their election results, and FTSE’s Emerging Market Index continuing it’s 8 session winning streak – nearing unchanged on the year.
+Over in Asia, The Nikkei gained 1% as economic data posts light, buoying hopes of a accommodative BOJ as Japan’s national sales tax goes up from 5% to 8% on Tuesday, expected to cause a big headwind for the economy.
+China was mixed, but Aussie gained 50bp on the back of the Miners jumping.
+Globally, Banks and Material stocks seem to have a nice tailwind, while there is some profit-taking in the Industrials.
+Into the last day of the month and Q — watch for rebalancing to continue as the Barclays Global Aggregate Bond Index outperformed the S&P by 2% YTD

-The 10YY is lower in the US, and back below the 100dma, despite headlines from FT and Barron’s about the “cooling” sentiment towards the bond market.
-While the Yen has a slight bid, the $US is in rally mode against € (Draghi Comments as EU’s CPI prints weak).
-With the DXY flat, no impact on commodities- but fresh “polar vortex” headlines has Nat Gas surging 5% into Wednesday’s expiry as traders scramble to get inventory for March delivery.
-The G20 growth headers have a bid under metals — with Silver adding 1.4% and gold hitting 4month peaks.
-Copper is having it’s worst day in a month on headlines from China talking reduced credit for housing.
-Coffee remains in moonshot, adding another 3% (up 55% over the last week) as Brazil drought continues the upward momentum.
-Scheduled Catalysts today include Chicago and Dallas Fed at 8:30, Greenspan Speaks at 8:45, a decent size POMO at 11 — and EM eyes will be on Brazil’s Trade Balance at 1.
-This week brings Multiple Fed Speakers, including Yellen at Senate; Heavy Japan Data — PMI, Employment, CPI, Retail, IP, Housing; Housing Data – Case Shiller, New and Pending Home Sales; the Monthly Russell Rebalance, and the MSCI Quarterly Review on Friday, ahead of China Manufacturing late Friday night
+The 10YY is 2bp higher, and testing the 2.75% level after getting back upside 50dma on Friday.
+There is heavy attention on the short-end of the curve, where selling in US 2Y paper has driven yields the widest from German 2Y paper in well over 1 year — this has the € higher despite weaker inflation data posted in EU ahead of ECB on Thursday.
+The DXY is weaker as the Yen and € are breaking higher, a nice Commodity tailwind.
+We have a nice bid in Silver, and Gold is posting a small gain, but failing to retake $US1300/oz early.
+Copper is weaker on profit-taking, as last week say the biggest weekly gain in 6 months.
+The Endrgy Complex is weaker, with Natty dropping 1% on warmer weather patterns globally, and WTI is off small as Barron’s cover opines on $US75 Oil.
+Ahead of us today, we have ISM Milwaukee at 9, at 9:45 we get Chicago Purchasing Manager (9:40 for paying subscribers) — Annual Wholesale Inventory and Sales Revisions at 10, and the Dallas Fed data at 10:30.

 Business Insider Emails & Alerts